boazsegev/iodine/examples/info.md

 To handle the (now "free") socket, a lot of network logic had to be copied from the server layer to the application layer (buffering `write` calls, handling incoming data, protocol management, timeout handling, etc').

-This is an obvious violation of the "**S**" in S.O.L.I.D (single responsibility), as it adds IO handling responsibility to the application / framework.
+This is an obvious violation of the "**S**" in S.O.L.I.D (single responsibility), as it adds IO handling responsibilities to the application / framework.

 It also violates the DRY principle, since the IO handling logic is now duplicated (once within the server and once within the application / framework).